cheap-glitch/vuex-plugin-save-state/README.md

 	plugins: [
 		saveStatePlugin(model, {
 			/**
-			 * The storage key for the state object.
+			 * The storage key for the state object
 			 * You can use this to do basic versioning
-			 * on your store state.
+			 * on your store state
 			 *
 			 * Default: `vuex`
 			 */